Table of Contents

 Properties on offer and prices in Santacruz west

 Many developers are offering apartments with luxurious amenities in the area.
 New projects have amenities like gymnasiums and swimming pools in the complexes.
 Nevertheless, one can get two and three-BHK apartments and even bungalows at a good price.
-Average capital values in Santacruz west range between Rs 28,000 and Rs 45,000 per sq ft.
+Average property prices in Santacruz west range between Rs 28,000 and Rs 45,000 per sq ft, in terms of capital values.

 Connectivity and transportation in Santacruz west